optuna/optuna-dashboard/docs/tutorials/preferential-optimization.rst

 ----------------------------------

 Preferential optimization is a method for optimizing hyperparameters, focusing of human preferences, by determining which trial is superior when comparing a pair.
-It differs from `human-in-the-loop optimization utilizing objective form widgets <tutorial-hitl-objective-form-widgets>`_, which relies on absolute evaluations, as it significantly reduces fluctuations in evaluators' criteria, thus ensuring more consistent results.
+It differs from :ref:`human-in-the-loop optimization utilizing objective form widgets <tutorial-hitl-objective-form-widgets>`, which relies on absolute evaluations, as it significantly reduces fluctuations in evaluators' criteria, thus ensuring more consistent results.

-In this tutorial, we'll interactively optimize RGB values to generate a color resembling a "sunset hue", aligining with the problem setting in `this tutorial <tutorial-hitl-objective-form-widgets>`_.
+In this tutorial, we'll interactively optimize RGB values to generate a color resembling a "sunset hue", aligining with the problem setting in :ref:`this tutorial <tutorial-hitl-objective-form-widgets>`.
 Familiarity with the tutorial ob objective form widgets may enhance your understanding.

 How to Run Preferential Optimization